Ambita/samhandling_megler_boligbyggelag_docs/README.md

 The following responses can be used once, in order of appearance:

-`salgsmeldingmottatt` (required - expected immediately - clarifies process)
+`salgsmeldingmottatt` (optional - clarifies process, can be omitted if no process is needed)

 `salgsmeldingoppdatering` (optional - can be sent before board approval process completed)